ofelizestevez/IS322-Project/README.md

-# GPT Video Game Searcher
+# GPT Video Game Recommender

 ## Overview
-The primary objective of this project is to create a chatbot that interfaces with features from a Steam-like website seamlessly, all while conversing with the user.
-This proof-of-concept showcases a chatbot designed to recommend new video games to the user.
+The primary objective of this project is to create a discord chatbot that interfaces with an online video game search engine API to recommend the player some video games.
 This has been achieved by utilizing 2 GPT models and the RAWG API (a comprehensive video game database with a RESTful API).
+The user has the ability to chat with the bot by running `main.py`.
+This has been packaged into a discord chatbot for a better user experience.

+## Bot Usage

+### Prerequisites

+Before running the bot, ensure you have Python 3.x installed on your system.

+### Setup

+1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Install the required Python dependencies by running.
+4. Create an .env file inside of the project directory with the following
+    - OPEN_AI_KEY: API key from openAI
+    - RAWG_API_KEY: API key from RAWG
+    - DISCORD_TOKEN: token for a discord chat bot.

+### Running the Bot

+1. Execute the following command in your terminal:
+    - ```python bot.py```
+2. Your bot should now be online and ready to respond to messages in Discord.

+### Interacting with the Bot

+Once the bot is running, you can send the first message for the bot to reply to!

+**BONUS**: the bot remembers your previous messages!

 ## Chatter
 - **GPT-3.5 Model**